 The size of a busbar ascertains the maximum amount of current that can be safely carried.
 Typically, in solar panels, the busbars are typically flat.
 This flat surface provides them with a high surface area to cross-sectional area ratio and thus they are able to dissipate heat more efficiently.
 Insulation may completely surround busbars or insulators can support busbars.

 In the solar industry, busbars are linked to the solar panels by welded connections.
 Typically, they are contained inside busways, panelboards, or switchgear.
 On the other hand, in solar panels, the solar busbars are usually contained in busways, with long busbars accommodated in protective coverings.
+What is the purpose of busbars in solar cells?
 This type of arrangement permits the new circuits to branch off anywhere along the route of the busways.
 This further creates multiple points of transmission along the solar array.
 With this, you are now aware of what are solar busbar and what is the purpose of busbars in solar cells.

 What are Solar Cell Fingers?